 There are two names to know in the Canadian cannabis industry and both end in Gertner.
 The first is Lorne Gertner, a man so far ahead of the curve that he started a publicly traded cannabis company when the first waves of the green rush were still beyond sight.
 The second is Alan Gertner, Lorn Gertner’s son, a former Google executive, and the artistic visionary pioneering the next iteration of cannabis business.

 Both men are unrivaled in foresight, with a reputation for large-scale projects and sophisticated design.
 Both men are daringly creativity, a trait that allows them to build enterprises that were once dubbed impossible.
 In 2015, both men went into business together.
 Their ambition?
 To pave a path that allows consumers to fully integrate the plant into their lives.

 Tokyo Smoke was born.
-What is Tokyo Smoke?
-Something entirely new.

 Alan Gertner is the co-founder of Tokyo Smoke, ( Photo by Richard Lautens/Toronto Star via Getty Images)

 In 2015, Canada’s cannabis landscape was questionable.
 A handful of licensed producers shipped medical cannabis to across the country, while rogue dispensaries supplied patients at the local level.
 Although Canadian cannabis policies slowly began to soften in 2001 when the first medical program was initiated, adult enthusiasts were simply out of luck.